begin-again/angular-http-with-q/README.md

     return $http.get('someUrl')
       .then(
         function(response){
-          return response.data  // is an input into the next _then_'s success function },
+          return response.data  // will be an input into the next _then_'s success function },
         function(err){
-          return err.status   // is an input into the next _then_'s failure function (or catch) }
+          return err.status   // will be an input into the next _then_'s failure function (or catch) }
       );